 Offering multiple payment methods

-The design of the marketplace payment solution has to offer various payout methods for their convenience.
+A marketplace payment solution designed to offer various payout methods for their convenience.
 Keep all payout methods: credit card payment, debit card payment, e-wallets, and bank transfer.
 Also, design the payment gateway to adapt any number of payment methods for fast money transfer.

 RentALL helps entrepreneurs to implement any specific payment gateway in their rental marketplace platform.
 Since RentALL is the readymade Airbnb clone script, it’s inbuilt with payment gateway(PayPal & Stripe connect) which facilitates the seamless transaction of the marketplaces.